tonioloewald/xinjs/README.md

     const unsafeAdd(a, b) => a + b
     const safeAdd = typeSafe(unsafeAdd, [0, 0], 0)

+If the function receives the wrong input or produces the wrong output, it throws a type error (specifying exactly what went wrong).
+If it receives an error, it passes it straight through (like a [monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))).
+Basically, if you chain typesafe functions and there's an error somewhere in the chain, you'll receive *that* error at the far end, and no further work will be done.

 ### Filter

 If you want to pare down an object to a specific shape, e.g. to optimize bandwidth-usage,